galaxyproject/galaxy-hub/src/develop/gsoc/2015-ideas/index.md

 ---
+title: Ideas for Galaxy Project in GSOC2015
 ---
 The Galaxy Project was notified its application to be a Google Summer of Code mentor organization in 2015 was **declined**.

-# Ideas for Galaxy Project in GSOC2015

 Data intensive biology for everyone!
 Galaxy is an open source, web-based platform allowing biologists to easily leverage advanced computational resources to build reproducible analyses.